Clinical Services, Fees & Insurance

 Are the Live Oak offices physically accessible to all persons? (entering the building and once inside the building)

 Yes.
-We have a wheelchair lift by the rear door of the building and a large, accessible elevator to reach our offices on the fourth floor.
+We have a wheelchair ramp by the rear door of the building and a large elevator to reach our offices on the third floor.
 All bathrooms in the building are wheelchair accessible and meet ADA requirements.
 At the front of the building, there are five stairs from the sidewalk to the building entrance.
 If you have requests or questions about accessibility, please ask your therapist prior to your first appointment.

 Trainings & Workshops